felipecosta09/documentation-api/Checks.md

 `GET /checks`

 ##### Parameters

 - `accountIds`: A comma-separated list of Cloud Conformity accountIds. (required)
 - `page[size]`: Indicates the number of results that should be returned.
 Maximum value is 1000 and defaults to 100 if not specified
 - `page[number]`: Indicates the page number, defaults to 0
-- `filter`: Optional parameter including services, regions, categories, statuses, ruleIds, riskLevel, suppressed, and tags.
+- `filter`: Optional parameter including services, regions, categories, statuses, ruleIds, riskLevel, suppressed, tags and checks.

 ###### There is a 10k limit to the maximum number of overall results that can be returned.
 Paging will not work for higher than this limit.
 To fetch larger numbers, segment your requests using account and region filtering.
 On larger accounts, filter requests per account, per region, per service.